aio-libs/aiokafka/docs/api.rst

 Error handling
 --------------

-Both consumer and producer can raise exceptions that inherit from the `kafka.common.KafkaError` class declared in the `kafka.common` module.
+Both consumer and producer can raise exceptions that inherit from the `kafka.errors.KafkaError` class declared in the `kafka.errors` module.

 Exception handling example: